IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 As well as supporting the running and testing of your application, an appsody stack enables the execution of your application in debug mode.
 Typically the stack will be configured to support whatever the appropriate debugger is for the language and technology components within it.

-Open your editor.
-We are using `VS Code`.
-Add the project to your workspace, or use the command `code .`
+Open an IDE for debugging the application.
+The examples here will be based on VS Code.
+After starting the IDE add the project to your workspace or launch VS Code using `code` from the application directory.`

 ![Initialized Appsody code](images/js_lab1_vscode_project.png)